bayesianbrad/useful_things/commands/useful_gitcommads.md

 ### Then add / commit  files as usual.

-# Removing accidentally added large files before
+# Removing accidentally commited large files

 ### if anything goes wrong with the following approach, type:
 `git rebase --abort`